beautyjoy/beautyjoy.github.io/professional-development-3-weeks/index.md

 ### How much does it cost?

-The BJC Summer PD is offered at NO cost for public school teachers.
-Private school teachers must pay $1,000 for the PD.
+The traditional BJC Summer PD is offered at potentially NO cost for U.S. public school teachers; these teachers use the DonorsChoose model to raise the tuition.
+Private school teachers must pay $2,000 for the PD.

 ### Where is BJC PD being offered?